 IOM assists in family reunification procedures for beneficiaries of international protection in Slovenia by providing pre-departure information, help with obtaining travel documents and comprehensive movement logistics in coordination with the authorities and other IOM country offices.
 If needed, IOM can also help the family members with arranging accommodation during travel, local transport, medical checks before departure, escorts for children so they travel safely and with necessary support as well as escorts for persons in need of medical or other special assistance during travel.

-Project: Slovenian Assisted Voluntary Return and Reintegration Programme
+Project: Assisted Voluntary Return and Reintegration Programme (AVRR)

-Donor: Slovenian Ministry of the Interior and the EU Asylum, Migration and Integration Fund (AMIF)
+Donor: Ministry of the Interior of the Republic of Slovenia and the EU Asylum, Migration and Integration Fund (AMIF)

-In line with other IOM AVRR programmes globally, the Slovenian programme has been implemented since 2009 and features the organization of voluntary return and reintegration for persons wishing to return home, including all of the operational and logistical considerations of the return and the option of additional in-kind reintegration support.
+Implemented since 2009 and in line with similar IOM AVRR programmes implemented globally, the Slovenian AVRR programme features the organization of voluntary return and reintegration for migrants wishing to return home.
+It includes all operational and logistical considerations of the return and the option of in-kind reintegration support.